 How do you find the condom that’s best for you?
 Where do you buy them?
 Watch this video and hear about other young people’s experiences.

 Advantages and disadvantages

-- Some people don’t like having to stop during sex to put it on or take it off.
+- Some people don’t like having to stop during sex to put one on

-- You have to use one every time you have sex.
+- You need one every time you have sex